Other / mixed grade configuration · Bronx, NY

 How many students attend Ampark Neighborhood?

 Ampark Neighborhood has 305 students enrolled.
-It is a other school in BRONX, NY.
+It is a public school in Bronx, NY.

 What is the student-teacher ratio at Ampark Neighborhood?